honestbleeps/BabelExt/README.md

 extension development wasn't too difficult - but there are a few nuances in each browser that are a bit of a pain to circumvent if you're in a "Greasemonkey mindset"

+BabelExt is definitely more suited for developers wanting to create "content enhancement" extensions that enhance websites.
+It's not made for creating addons such as AdBlock Plus, etc.

 ### What does BabelExt do to help me? ###

 BabelExt takes care of commonly used functionality that you might want to perform